noqms/noqms/README.md

-One benefit of not having a centralized queue - and of the framework being capable of instantiation any number of microservices locally and within the same process (not the intended production scenario) - is that the development and debugging phase is now nearly back to "not harder" than traditional models.
+One benefit of not having a centralized queue - and of the framework being capable of instantiation any number of microservices locally and within the same process (not the intended production scenario) - is that the development and debugging phase is now nearly back to "not harder" than traditional architectures.
 The examples and tests demonstrate how to run one or more microservices from an external process.

 [Examples](https://github.com/noqms/noqms-examples) and [Tests](https://github.com/noqms/noqms-tests) for this framework